massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

 We'll now turn to the process of putting the smart-contract on the Massa blockchain.

 For the deployment, you will need a wallet with some coins.
+Rename the file `.env.example` into `.env` and fill it with your wallet keys and address.

+Deploying a smart-contract on Massa blockchain is done by calling a temporary smart-contract that will store our sum smart-contract onto the ledger.

 Sending the smart-contract to the Massa blockchain is done with the command `npm run deploy`.